giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 * `telicity`: verb telicity, may be either "telic" or "atelic"
 * `perfectivity`: sentence perfectivity, may be either "perf" or "imperf"
 * `s1, s2, s3... sN`: a column for each participant to the experiment, numbered progressively, containing their raw Likert-scale judgments.
 This script has been tested on 7-point Likert judgments, but it will work with any Likert scale you choose.

-Moreover, you may include two columns (either, both, or neither) that are going to be used in extended versions of this model, namely:
-* `iterativity`: sentence iterativity, may be either "iter" or "noiter"
+* `iterativity`: sentence iterativity, may be either "iter" or "noiter" (OPTIONAL to run `optimizeMedinaBasic.py`)
-* `mannspec`: verb manner specification, may be either "spec" or "nospec"
+* `mannspec`: verb manner specification, may be either "spec" or "nospec" (OPTIONAL to run `optimizeMedinaExtended1.py`)

-These two columns are useless for this script's purposes, but if you run the experiment including them in your design, you don't have to reshape your input to run the basic model.
+The scripts take care of excluding any optional column among these from the analysis, so that you don't need to do that manually.

 For instance, your input data will be shaped like this: